 However, people are now facing high risk of attacks from wild animals including wild boar and hedgehog because the military has disarmed the populace, leaving villagers defenseless.

-Nonetheless, people now enjoy late night gatherings along the stream, bearing torches in instead of guns and rifles.
+In spite of the obstacles, people now enjoy late night gatherings along the stream, bearing torches in instead of guns and rifles.

 However, when I looked at damaged homes, the weed-strewn pastures, and the contaminated water channels, I felt like Waziristan is a bride robbed of her virginity.